A sharp gradient estimate and $W^{2,q}$ regularity for the prescribed mean curvature equation in the Lorentz-Minkowski space: Introduction

 We then deduce the answer to \cite[Conjecture 1.4]{BIA} when $\rho\in L^q(\mathbb{R}^N)$, with $q>N$, with the precise value of the H\"older exponent $\alpha=1-\frac{N}{q}$.
 The case $\rho\in L^q_{\rm loc}(\mathbb{R}^N)$ remains open. \begin{corollary} Assume $N\geq 3$, $q>N$, $m\in[1,2_*]$, $\rho\in L^q(\mathbb{R}^N) \cap L^m(\RN)$.
 Then the unique minimizer $u_\rho$ of \eqref{eq:BIenergygeneral} belongs to $C^{1,\alpha}_{loc}(\RN)$, with $\alpha=1-\frac{N}{q}$. \end{corollary}

-Our strategy is to derive a uniform control of the gradient at infinity from Proposition \ref{prop:mainestimate0-intro}.
+Our strategy is to derive a uniform control of the gradient at infinity from Proposition \ref{prop:mainestimate0-intro} for a sequence of smooth solutions corresponding to a smoothing of the datum $\rho$.
 In this way we somehow recover the boundary barrier construction performed by Bartnik and Simon in \cite{BS}, which was crucially based on the boundedness of the mean curvature.
 Then, using Haarala's gradient estimate, namely Theorem \ref{teo:maingradestimate2}, we capitalize on the control at infinity to deduce a uniform global gradient bound.
-We conclude by using the universal potential estimates of Kuusi and Mingione \cite{KUM} and the standard elliptic regularity theory for equations in non-divergence form.
+We conclude by using standard elliptic regularity theory for equations in non-divergence form.

 The outline of the paper is the following.
 In Section 2 we recall the basic facts about the geometry of spacelike hypersurfaces in the Lorentz-Minkowski space.
 Section 3 contains the proof of Theorem \ref{teo:mainestimate}.
 In section 4 we detail the proof of the gradient estimate due to Haarala \cite[Theorem 3.5]{Haa}.
 In Section 5 we prove our new gradient estimates for the Born-Infeld equation, namely Proposition \ref{prop:mainestimate0-intro} and a similar statement when $m=1$.
 Finally Section 6 is dedicated to the proof of Theorem \ref{teo:w2qregmin}.